bulletmark/pkglog/README.md

 Type `pkglog -h` to see the arguments supported.
 E.g. `echo "--days 7" >~/.config/pkglog-flags.conf` to make `pkglog`
 only display the last 7 days of updates by default.
-This is also useful to set your default parser using `-p/--parser`.
+This is also useful to set your parser explicitly using `-p/--parser` (e.g. if the default parser is not automatically determined correctly on your system).

 ### INSTALLATION